Engineering Management

 • Financial Support: Students in conditional status are not eligible for financial support from the department.

-The M.S. degree program is offered on the Rolla campus and several locations including the Missouri S&T Global - St. Louis, Fort Leonard Wood (restricted to Engineer Captain's Career Course), and by distance education throughout the United States and selected international locations.
+The M.S. degree program is offered on the Rolla campus and several locations including the West County Continuing Education Center in St. Louis, Fort Leonard Wood (restricted to Engineer Captain's Career Course), and by distance education throughout the United States and selected international locations.
 Distance course lectures are archived upon completion of the lecture and all lectures are available to students through streaming video during the semester for review.
 These courses can be reached from anywhere at any time.
 It is feasible to obtain a Missouri S&T non-thesis M.S. degree regardless of your location.

 The M.S. non-thesis program requires completion of at least 10 three-credit hour courses approved by the academic advisor.
 The M.S. with thesis option requires 30 credit hours including the thesis.
 All students are required to take the following: